nimarty/hackypi/readme.md

 - The Attacker tries to solve the challenge

 # Contribute
-If you want to help making this project even better, please read the [contribution guideline](.github/CONTRIBUTING.md) and start coding.
+If you want to help making this project even better, please read the [contribution guideline](.github/CONTRIBUTING.md) and our [code of conduct](.github/CODE_OF_CONDUCT.md), and start coding.
 Thanks in advance for your contribution!